Matz21X/2024_25_5BHITS/EN/Urgent environmental problems.md

 - **Behavioral Change**: Increased public awareness, reduced consumption, and support for eco-friendly practices.
 - **Global Cooperation**: Collaboration between nations to address transboundary environmental issues.

-- Introduction of an EU or even worldwide CO2 tax that gets invested directly into renewable energy sources, so those fund can't get
+- Introduction of an EU or even worldwide CO2 tax that gets invested directly into renewable energy sources, so those fund can't get used for other purposes.
+Only for the greater good.